theadarsh-ai/QA-Testing-Agent/README.md

 ---
 ## 📂 Project Structure

-DesignGuard is organized into a clean, modular hierarchy for ease of development and deployment:
+Organized into a clean, modular hierarchy for ease of development and deployment:

 ```text
 ├── backend/            # FastAPI, LangGraph Orchestrator, & AI Agents